ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 		}
 	}
 ```
-Here is the code that receives the transcript from server and display in the page.
+Finally, here is the code that receives the transcript from server and displays it.
 ```
 webSocket.onmessage = function (event) {
 				var data = JSON.parse(event.data);